Zadeson/Curses-Based-Cellular-Automata/README.md

 [![Repo Size](https://img.shields.io/github/repo-size/Zadeson/Curses-Based-Cellular-Automata)](https://github.com/Zadeson/Curses-Based-Cellular-Automata)
 [![Commit Activity](https://img.shields.io/github/commit-activity/y/Zadeson/Curses-Based-Cellular-Automata)](https://github.com/Zadeson/Curses-Based-Cellular-Automata)

 Immerse yourself in an intriguing cellular automata world that simulates life using ASCII characters.
 Now featuring real-time commentary, leaderboard, and more!

+This Python script provides a real-time simulation of cellular automata, displayed within a terminal window using the `curses` library.
+The simulation includes various families of cells that evolve over time according to the rules set.
+The project also incorporates features like live commentary, leaderboards, and a graphical representation of cell populations over generations.

 ## Features